Convert Micromole per Liter to Nanomole per Cubic Decimeter (µmol/l to nmol/dm³)

 How do you convert µmol/l to nmol/dm³ formula?

-The main formula to convert µmol/l to nmol/dm³ is to multiply µmol/l value by 1000.
+The main formula for the conversion of the µmol/l value to nmol/dm³ amount is to multiply the µmol/l value by 1000.

 There are 1000 Nanomole per Cubic Decimeter in 1 Micromole per Liter.To convert from Micromole per Liter to Nanomole per Cubic Decimeter, multiply your figure by 1000 (or divide by 0.001).